ClodettaV/2020-2021-Netflix-Movies-and-TV-Shows-dataset/README.md

 We have created a dashboard using Flask in order to analyze the correlation between the use of Netflix and its audience.
 The goal is to better understand and personalize content based on key factors such as age and type of show.

 Questions we want to answer:
-1. What are the most popular directors on Netflix?
+1. Which directors have the most content available on Netflix?
-2. What is the most targeted audience?
+2. Which target audience has the content available on Netflix?
-3. Are movies watched more than tv shows?
+3. Are there more movies available than tv shows on Netflix?
 4. In what countries movies/shows are mainly produced?
 5. How does the number of released movies compare to number of released tv shows through the years?